Joetsu-Myoko and the neighboring Hokushin area are blessed with plenty of nature, historical areas, and fun tourist attractions.

 The Echigo Tokimeki Resort “Setsugekka" is a resort train that runs through the Joetsu region of Niigata Prefecture.
 Enjoy the view of both sea and mountains with just one train ride.
 Alongside the scenery, you can indulge in both fresh seafood and mountain vegetables.

 *For details, inquiries, or reservations regarding “Setsugekka” , please visit the website below.

-Across the rail road tracks, west to the entertainment district is Teramachi, where more than 60 old temples gather.
+Across the railroad tracks, west of the entertainment district is Teramachi, where more than 60 old temples gather.

-In addition to Lotte Arai Resorts own Hoshizora Onsen, there are many other famous hot springs scattered around Myoko.
+In addition to LOTTE ARAI RESORT own Hoshizora Onsen, there are many other famous hot springs scattered around Myoko.
 Each hot spring has a unique charm with facilities differing in terms of spring qualities, washing facilities and the design of the hot spring baths.

 There are also many natural open-air baths full of ambience, where you can enjoy the untainted mineral waters fresh from the earth.

 The neighboring northern part of Nagano Prefecture is also a city full of history and culture that is easily accessible from the hotel.